 A word of advise though- if you ever get eggs in your hair, do take a cold shower soon after, mind you NOT a hot one, or you may end up cooking the eggs on your head, sporting a nice omelette bits for the rest of the day…:-)

-Another crowd pleaser and my “favorite” is Dancing with the Stripes, where Officers, coupled with professional dancers have to compete amongst themselves.
+Another crowd pleaser and my “favorite” activity, albeit nerve wracking is Dancing with the Stripes, where Officers, coupled with professional dancers have to compete amongst themselves.
 You get a couple of weeks to prepare a dance routine of your choice and while it may sound like the easiest thing- I often thought that this would be the end of me.
-On one occasion , I broke a rib and on another I fractured my ankle.
+On one occasion , I cracked a couple of ribs and on another I fractured my ankle.
 Suffice to say, that after this rather pathetic attempt at career change, I kept my day job…:-)

-While there was a great deal of humiliation and embarrassment on my behalf during these performances, but I was incredibly lucky to have two amazing dance partners- Uros from Serbia and Mattias from Argentina.
+While there was a great deal of humiliation and embarrassment on my behalf during these performances, I was incredibly lucky to have three amazing dance partners- Uros from Serbia, Mattias from Argentina and Danilo from Brazil.
 We did two separate routines on different occasions and I had the best time practicing with them, really, I could not have found more patient and talented Tango partners.